droonga/droonga.org/reference/commands/search/index.md

 #### Multiple search queries in one request {#usage-multiple-queries}

 Multiple queries can be appear in one `search` command.
-For example, following query searches people yanger than 25 or older than 40:
+For example, following query searches people younger than 25 or older than 40:

     {
       "type" : "search",